Skip to content

 (iv) Low rate of productivity.

-(v) Failure of public sector.
+(v) Failure of the public sector.

 (vi) Rapid increase in population.